metablaster/WindowsFirewallRuleset/README.md

 to easily switch between branches or to contribute code.
 - VS Code is preferred and recommended editor to navigate project and edit scripts for your own needs or contribution.
-- If you get VSCode, you'll also need PowerShell extension for code navigation and PowerShell specific features.
+- If you get VSCode, you'll also need PowerShell extension for code navigation and PowerShell language features.
 - To navigate and edit code with VSCode, `PSScriptAnalyzer` is recommended otherwise editing experience may behave really odd due to other project settings.
-- Hardware requirements are min.
-8GB of memory and SSD drive to work on project, otherwise to just apply rules to your personal firewall less than that should work just fine!
+- There are no hardware requirements but if you plan to write code recommendation is min.
+8GB of memory and SSD drive to comfortably work on project, otherwise to just apply rules to your personal firewall less than that will work just fine.

 [Table of Contents](#table-of-contents)